navgurukul/chanakya/README.md

 ### `--updateMD`
 If this is not specified it adds the questions but doesn't update the markdown files with the IDs returned by the server.
 This flag should normally be used during development when you want to play around with the questions but don't want to update the markdown files.
 The markdown files should only be updated when the questions are being seeded on the production environment.

+### `--noUpdateToConfig`
+when you use this flag you can update the config.json file.

+### `--ignoreConfigBucketsAndChoices`
+Using this flag you can add new bucket and new question choices if buckets are not exist in your database.
 ### Running the Script

 Here is how you can run the script.
 The script needs to be run from the root of the project.